 FCCP members support non-partisan groups that are a counterweight to the influence of money in politics, and which fight for electoral and governance systems that give everyone a fair shot at participation.

-Our Money in Politics Working Group is a hub for grantmakers seeking to better develop the money-in-politics field, explore how it intersects with civic engagement issues and groups, and discuss strategies being advanced by advocates.
+Our Money in Politics Working Group is a hub for grantmakers seeking to further develop the money-in-politics field, explore how the field intersects with civic engagement issues and groups, and discuss strategies being advanced by advocates.

-A through-line in our programming consistently highlights the essential work of grantees fighting for voting rights, election administration, redistricting, and other reforms.
-When these groups are resourced to execute their missions, our democracy will be more equitable and structurally sound.
+Our programming consistently highlights the essential work of grantees fighting for voting rights, election administration, redistricting, and other reforms.
+As these groups are resourced to execute their missions, our democracy becomes more equitable and structurally sound.

 Strengthening + Protecting Democratic Institutions

-Funders are at least once removed from the change they seek in the world.
-Funders’ area of influence is in supporting the field of changemaking organizations to have the capacity required to execute their missions.
-Our foundation members provide and organize substantial and sustained resources to structural democracy and civic engagement groups.
-Many provide other capacities that include technical assistance, strategy development, network resources, and leadership development.
+Funders are consistently at least one degree removed from the change they seek in the world and therefore should focus on supporting changemaking organizations so that practitioners can execute their missions and operate at full capacity.
+Many of our foundation members organize, provide, and sustain substantial resources for structural democracy and civic engagement groups.
+Others provide technical assistance, strategy development, network resources, and leadership development.

-Note: while our network focuses solely on non-partisan democracy and engagement funders, we work in alignment with and highlight the importance of other strategies and sectors required to make change.
+Note: while our network focuses on non-partisan democracy and engagement funders, we work partner with practitioners and other philanthropic organizations to make change.

 Funders' Committee for Civic Participation (FCCP)